Розлади нервових корінців

 ЗаMichael Rubin, MDCM, New York Presbyterian Hospital-Cornell Medical Center

 Nerve root disorders result in segmental radicular deficits (eg, pain or paresthesias in a dermatomal distribution, weakness of muscles innervated by the root).
 Diagnosis may require neuroimaging, electrodiagnostic testing, and systemic testing for underlying disorders.
-Treatment depends on the cause but includes symptomatic relief with nonsteroidal anti-inflammatory drugs, other analgesics, and corticosteroids.
+Treatment depends on the cause but may include symptomatic relief with nonsteroidal anti-inflammatory drugs, other analgesics, and corticosteroids.

 (See also Overview of Peripheral Nervous System Disorders.)

-Nerve root disorders (radiculopathies) are precipitated by acute or chronic pressure on a nerve root in adjacent to the spinal column (see figure Spinal nerve roots).
+Nerve root disorders (radiculopathies) are precipitated by acute or chronic pressure on a nerve root in adjacent to the spinal column (see figure Spinal Nerve Roots).

 Корінці спинномозкових нервів